Expert Patent Attorney Explains Why Filing a Provisional Patent Application Is Almost Always a Bad Idea

 A Provisional Patent Application Can Reduce the Value of Your Issued Patent

 A provisional patent application doesn’t require any claims, and only requires that you disclose the teaching of how to make and use your invention.
-And yet, when you later file the full patent application, you can only claim what you have already disclosed in your provisional application.
+And yet, when you later file the full patent application, you can only claim what you have already disclosed in your provisional.

 Many inventors neglect to disclose alternate embodiments by which competitors could design around their patents.
 Again, the full patent application can only include what was disclosed in the provisional, leaving the final issued patent vulnerable to easily foreseen workarounds.
 If competitors can easily avoid infringing the patent using these workarounds, then the final patent is essentially worthless.

-For example, returning to our fictional example of car tires that never go flat, if the provisional application only disclosed making the car tires out of vulcanized rubber, the non-provisional patent application cannot add any new technical matter, such as making the car tires out of silicone.
-Therefore, the claims of the non-provisional application that rely on the priority date of the provisional cannot block competitors from making the car tires out of silicone, which was not contemplated by disclosure in the provisional.
+For example, returning to our fictional example of car tires that never go flat, if the provisional only disclosed making the car tires out of vulcanized rubber, the full patent application cannot add any new technical matter, such as making the car tires out of silicone.
+Therefore, the claims of the full patent application that rely on the priority date of the provisional cannot block competitors from making the car tires out of silicone, which was not contemplated by disclosure in the provisional.

 Writing a good broad patent application starts with drafting a broad set of claims, and then teaching the invention in the patent application to support those claims.
-By disclosing the invention first in a provisional patent application, you are tying your patent attorney’s hands, requiring that claims be written using only what you’ve already disclosed, and using only the particular words that you used to disclose your invention.
+By disclosing the invention first in a provisional patent application, you are tying your patent attorney’s hands, requiring that claims be written using only what you’ve already disclosed in the provisional, and using only the particular words that you used to disclose your invention.

 In the case of MPHJ Tech v.
 Ricoh, the Federal Circuit affirmed that “a provisional application can contribute to understanding of the claims.”
-So it is vital that when writing any provisional application, possible future claims are considered that could be in the non-provisional application.
-The easiest way to accomplish this is to skip the provisional entirely, and simply start by preparing a non-provisional application.
+So it is vital that when writing any provisional patent application, possible future claims are considered that could be in the full patent application.
+The easiest way to accomplish this is to skip the provisional entirely, and simply start by preparing a full patent application.

 A Provisional Patent Application Makes It Harder to License or Sell Your Invention to Other Companies